evotools/nf-LO/README.md

 To do so, follow the instructions [here](https://www.nextflow.io/)

 ### Containers
-We are working on a docker and singularity builds shipping all the dependencies neede for the pipeline.
+A docker image is available with all the dependencies at tale88/nf-lo.
+This docker ships everything, with the exception of maf-convert, that needs to be installed separately and is necessary to run nf-LO with minimap2.
+Also, a singularity build can be found in {yet to add}.
-Once this will be ready, this will be the recommended mode of use of the software.
+This is the recommended mode of usage of the software, since all the dependencies come shipped in the container.

 ### Manual installation
 In the case the system doesn't support docker/singularity, it is possible to download them all through the script install.sh.